 William Archer, the state's first Tasmanian-born architect, settled at Brickendon in 1824 with his family, and his descendents still operate the farm today.
-Visitors can stroll around the lovely gardens dotted with old mulberry trees and fragrant flowers, explore some of the convict-built farm structures, and learn about the history of this prominent Tasmanian clan.
+You can stroll around the lovely gardens, dotted with old mulberry trees and fragrant flowers; explore some of the convict-built farm structures; and learn about the history of this prominent Tasmanian clan.

-- Address: 236 Wellington St, Longford
+- Address: 236 Wellington Street, Longford, Tasmania

-- Location: Woolmer's Lane, Longford
+- Address: Woolmer's Lane, Longford, Tasmania

-Address: 782 Meander Valley Rd, Hadspen
+Address: 782 Meander Valley Road, Hadspen, Tasmania

 Ben Lomond National Park

-During the winter sports season, an alpine village operates on the slopes of 1,572 m Legges Tor, Tasmania's second highest mountain.
-Six lifts glide up the slopes for downhill skiing.
+During the winter sports season, an alpine village operates on the slopes of 1,572-meter Legges Tor, Tasmania's second highest mountain.
+Seven lifts glide up the slopes for downhill skiing.
 Striking features of Ben Lomond National Park are the dolerite columns, carved out by ice age glaciers and dissected by frost.
 In spring and summer, wildflowers dot the moorland.

 Beaconsfield Mine & Heritage Centre

 Formerly the Grubb Shaft Museum, the Beaconsfield Mine & Heritage Centre traces the history of the Tamar Valley and its mining heritage.
-One of the most popular exhibits is the poignant Mine Rescue Exhibition, which recalls the heroic rescue of the miners who were trapped for two weeks in the Beaconsfield Mine, 950 m below ground level, during a rockfall in 2006.
+One of the most popular exhibits is the poignant Mine Rescue Exhibition, which recalls the heroic rescue of the miners who were trapped for two weeks in the Beaconsfield Mine, 950 meters below ground level, during a rockfall in 2006.